eermore/Erick_test/README.md

 2. A customer has reached out to us that he cannot access our platform running on 45.33.22.50.
 Customer's complain is as follows:
 - "Hello, It seems i cannot access https://45.33.22.50/test2.
 When i access it seems that nothing happens"

-For both above questions what are the actions you will take to evaluate customers request?
-Include questions we may need to ask to get additional information to ensure the best customer support and add an explanation why you ask each question (what do you expect to receive back.
+- For both above questions what are the actions you will take to evaluate customers request.
+- Include questions we may need to ask to get additional information to ensure the best customer support.
+- Add an explanation why you ask each question (what do you expect to receive back.
-Additionaly you need to ssh to the machine and troubleshoot the above scenarios Make sure you list in detail what are the steps you followed to identify and resolve the problem.
+- Additionaly you need to ssh to the machine and troubleshoot the above scenarios
+- Make sure you list in detail what are the steps you followed to identify and resolve the problem.

 Hint: The platform runs on nginx and python